vercel/next.js/docs/advanced-features/open-telemetry.md

 More documentation can be found in [OpenTelemetry docs](https://opentelemetry.io/docs/instrumentation/js/instrumentation/).

-We will call `register` function before your code runs in a new environment.
+The `register` function will execute before your code runs in a new environment.
 You can start creating new spans, and they should be correctly added to the exported trace.